cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 The specific set of capabilities provided by a platform depends on the requirements of the platform's users.
-And while platforms _provide_ these required capabilities, it's critical to note that the platform team generally shouldn't _implement_ them themselves.
-Managed providers or dedicated teams should maintain implementations while the platform itself should be the thinnest consistent layer that meets an organization's requirements.
-For example, the simplest "platform" would be a wiki page with links to provision capabilities from providers.
-Some [[3]] have described this principle as seeking the "thinnest viable platform".
+And while platforms _provide_ these required capabilities, it's critical to note that platform teams should not always _implement_ them themselves.
+Managed service providers or dedicated internal teams can maintain backing implementations while platforms are the thinnest reasonable layer that provides consistency for these implementations that meets an organization's requirements.
+For example, a very simple "platform" could be a wiki page with links to standard operating procedures to provision capabilities from providers, as described in [[3]].

 Because these platforms target no more and no less than an enterprise's internal users we often refer to them as _internal_ platforms.